 CONDITION: Minutes to the meetings of the Board of Commissioners were not published within a reasonable time after the meeting.
-Additionally, minutes of the meetings were not posted on the Commission's website.

 CRITERIA: RS 42:20(A) requires that "all public bodies shall keep written minutes of their open meetings" with RS 43:171(A)(1) requiring the minutes of political subdivisions be published in a newspaper.
 Further, RS 42:20(B)(2) requires that if a political subdivision has a website and is required to publish its minutes in a newspaper, the minutes shall also be posted to its website within ten (10) days of publication.